As-a-Service to Simplify your Workflow

 - Microsoft Azure

 Platform as a Service (PaaS)

 PaaS can be thought of as a platform for software creation via the web.
 Platform as a Service frameworks allow developers to build customized applications using complete, managed development and deployment environments hosted in the cloud.
-Not too long ago, a developer would have to build their own hosting infrastructure on a project by project basis prior to working on the project itself.
+Not too long ago, a developer once had to build their own hosting infrastructure on a project by project basis prior to working on the project itself.

-Where IaaS is limited to core infrastructure (ie: servers, storage, and networking), PaaS also includes middleware, development tools, business intelligence, and database management systems.
-PaaS is aimed at supporting the complete web application lifecycle: building, testing, deploying, managing, and updating.
+Where IaaS is limited to core infrastructure - servers, storage, and networking - PaaS also includes middleware, development tools, business intelligence, and database management systems aimed at supporting the complete web application lifecycle: building, testing, deploying, managing, and updating.

-PaaS models are quickly being designed to deliver flexible and agile scalability while removing large upfront investment.
-PaaS eliminates time consuming and unpredictable vendor networks in favor of streamlined managed services with the required hardware and infrastructure organizations need.
+PaaS models are quickly being designed to deliver flexible, agile scalability while removing large upfront investment or time consuming and unpredictable vendor networks to streamline managed services and required hardware and infrastructure for organizations.

-In a post COVID environment, coupled with expanding demand in emerging markets such as the Middle East and Africa, PaaS delivers the needed agility for enterprise and campus infrastructure to transition and scale quickly.
+In the post COVID office environment, coupled with expanding demand in emerging markets such as the Middle East and Africa, enabling enterprise and campus infrastructure through PaaS provides businesses with the needed agility to transition and scale quickly.

-Another emerging term within in the PaaS world is XaaS or Everything as a Service.
-This term references tailored, data-drive solutions that are fully controllable by the end customer.
-Services like PowerBx’s fully integrated room and desk management service and workplace analytics like Portal Entryways touchless access control (which brings empathy to physical space using technology and a purpose-built IoT platform) could arguably be referred to as XaaS.
+More frequently I expect we will start to see the term XaaS, referring to Everything as a Service.
+This term references tailored, data-driven solutions that are fully controllable by the end customer.
+It is arguable that this is a more appropriate term for PowerBx’s fully integrated room and desk management service.
+It certainly makes sense for workplace analytics services like Portal Entryways touchless access control, which brings empathy to physical space using technology and a purpose-built IoT platform.
+For the near future, the market considers these all PaaS models.

 Popular Platform as a Service models:

 Examples of XaaS models still referred to as PaaS models: